Minxrod/CETris/readme.txt

 XT0N - hold piece
 Mode - pause
 Del - quit

+Known Issues:
+ Holding and hard dropping on the same/close(?) frame causes an instant game over.

 Special thanks/Credits to...
  Michael - helped troubleshoot at the hackathon this was started at